 For Lotto.nl’s main lotto game (Speluitleg), players choose 6 balls from between 1 and 45 and a bonus ball.
 The bonus ball is not numbered, but colors – red, orange, yellow, green, blue, or purple.
 The jackpot does climb rapidly though still isn’t in the realms of US Powerball or Euro Millions.
 For an additional €1, players can add another game called Cijferspel.
 This is an automatically generated number for a draw up to €200,000.
 Both games are played on Saturday night weekly though they do have a Super Draw on the last Saturday of each month, doubling the prizes.
 They also offer subscriptions.

 Lotto.nl and Winning

 Winnings up to €50 can be claimed at any outlet, though some will pay up to €449.
-For winnings up to €5,000, players have to complete a form & submit their identify document (for the Netherlands) to the national foundation Sportotalisator.
-Lotto.nl, or I should say the government, take 29% off the top for taxes.
-For winnings over €5,000, players have to physically go to their office to claim their prize.
+For winnings up to €5,000, players have to complete a form & submit their identity document (for the Netherlands) to the national foundation Sportotalisator.
+Lotto.nl or I should say the government, take 29% off the top for taxes.
+For winnings over €5,000, players have to go to their office to claim their prize physically.

 Lotto.nl’s Customer Service

 Contacting Lotto NL is a little weak.
 They offer a snail mail address, online form and toll-free telephone (for people in the Netherlands) available 9:00 to 17:00 Monday to Friday.
 There is no live chat or direct email address.
 Lotto NL also is all over social media – but only in Dutch.
 I did get a chuckle over the fact that they provide directions by car and public transport to get to their office.
 Lotto NL also quotes a bunch of statistics on customer service satisfaction.

 The Bottom Line at Lotto.nl